 Tel.
 01453 810 303

-Fodor's Great Britain Guide describes Stanway House 'as perfect and pretty
+Fodor's Great Britain Guide describes Stanway House - 'as perfect and pretty a Cotswold manor house as anyone is likely to see'.

-surrounded by beautiful landscaped parkland and villages.
-There are two wonderful water
+The house and gardens are a jewel surrounded by beautiful landscaped parkland and villages.
+There are two wonderful water features.
+Located near the village of Stanton.

-Sudeley Castle is set against the backdrop of the Cotswold hills and is steeped in history.
 Surrounding the castle are ten enchanting gardens and a wild flower walk to the tithe barn and heritage seed library with it's rare vegetables.
 Located at Winchcombe.

 Garden Type - Formal Water Garden Soil